Back to Resources

 Tax Implications for Freelancers

 Whether you have a freelance permit or a full company, the UAE's tax framework applies.
+As of 2026, there is no personal income tax in the UAE regardless of which structure you choose, but corporate tax obligations exist for both paths.

 Freelancers with a company: Your company is subject to corporate tax rules.
 Freezone companies can qualify for 0% on qualifying income.
 The same AED 3 million small business relief is available.